fbpx

 Located around Castello Sforzesco, this market offers various products, from vintage books and handmade trinkets to roasted chestnuts and artisanal sweets.
 Milan’s Christmas market reflects the city’s blend of old and new, with modern Italian design and historic antiques.

 While in Milan, admire the breathtaking Christmas tree in Piazza del Duomo and visit the Galleria Vittorio Emanuele II, which sparkles with holiday lights and offers luxury shopping.
-Milan’s Christmas specialty, the panettone, a light and fluffy fruitcake, is a must-try for food lovers.
+Milan’s Christmas specialty (and traditional Italian New Year’s food), the panettone, a light and fluffy fruitcake, is a must-try for food lovers.

 Location: Milan, Lombardy